 Our Afghan programme offers an integrated approach to agriculture, soil and water conservation, and community-based education.
 The programme will bolster local decision-making structures to support the ongoing development of the people.

 The multi-faceted programme also works with savings groups of men and women, to improve their ability to provide food and earn income from products such as wheat, potatoes, vegetables, sewing and handicrafts.
-Community-based schools are supported to provide children in remote rural areas access to education.
+Community-based schools are supported to provide children in remote rural areas access to education, so far 23 schools have been formed.

 We appreciate support from the New Zealand Aid Programme of the Ministry of Foreign Affairs and Trade in helping fund this project from 2012-2014.